Maikxx/weekly-nerd-1819/articles/TYPESCRIPT.md

 Most people don't see the payoff for setting up a project in TypeScript (to be honest, it's only like 5 minutes of work either way).

-When working on a project in JavaScript, how often do you have to check in the `console` in the browser if something is passed to, for example, a function correctly, if that parameter exists and if it is an object, what properties are definately on there?
+When working on a project in JavaScript, how often do you have to check in the `console` in the browser if something is passed to, for example, a function correctly, if that parameter exists and if it is an object, what properties are definitely on there?
 Probably a lot of times, right?

 TypeScript is so useful, since it simply won't compile if you have made a mistake regarding a type and similar issues.
 In the command line you will see an error message, which you can then track to debug the problem in your code, before even looking at the browser window (in the case of client-side applications).